-The third tab or Lineup is a key concept to a user's understanding of MusicStation.
+The third tab or Lineup is a key concept to a user's 45 understanding of MusicStation.
 It provides a permanent view of the user's current selection of music.
 Any music the user selects for playing (and by default downloading if not yet on the handset) is added to the Lineup.
-A user can select any album, playlist or individual track and add it to the Lineup.
+A user can select any album, playlist or individual track and add it to the 50 Lineup.
 Any track that is yet to complete downloading is greyed out and the percentage downloaded is displayed alongside.
 See section 12 for more information.
 See FIG. 97.
 8.2.
 Playlists

-There are several types of playlist within the MusicStation user interface.
+There are several types of playlist within the MusicStation 55 user interface.

-55 Playlist Description Private Playlist A playlist defined by the current user for their ~~~ Shared Playlist convenience.
-A playlist created by a user and then shared with the community.
-60 Editorial playlist Any user can listen, view and rate this playlist.
-A playlist created by the content team related to a particular service.
-For example, playlists created to 65 Automatically Generated Playlist highlight a group or story of note at the moment.
-Playlists which have been automatically generated by MusicStation.
-These may be personalised to the user.
-E.g. You Might Like and Top Artists.
+Playlist Description Private Playlist A playlist defined by the current user for their convenience.
+Shared Playlist A playlist created by a user and then shared with the community.
+Any user can listen, view and rate this playlist.
+Editorial playlist A playlist created by the content team related to a particular service.
+For example, playlists created to highlight a group or story of note at the moment.